steinrue/EMSel/figures/gb_dataset/README.md

 1. Create the subfolders `data`, `EM` and `output`.
 2. Follow all instructions in the [extract_vcfs/](extract_vcfs/) subfolder.
 You should now have 48 .vcf files, as well as several additional .table files, in the extract_vcfs/extracted subfolder.
 In addition, step 4 of this process will have created Figures S.12-S.13.
 3. Move the contents of the `extract_vcfs/extracted` subfolder to the `data` subfolder created in step 1.
-4. For each created VCF whose filename contains `capture_only`, run EMSel via the command `python ../../run_emsel.py data/{file_name}.vcf EM/GB_v54.1_capture_only_c{chr}_EM time_before_present --info_file data/GB_v54.1_capture_only_inds.table --info_cols Genetic_ID Date_mean -ytg 28.1 --save_csv --full_output`.
+4. For each created VCF whose filename contains `capture_only`, run EMSel via the command `python ../../run_emsel.py data/{file_name}.vcf EM/GB_v54.1_capture_only_c{chr}_EM --time_before_present --info_file data/GB_v54.1_capture_only_inds.table --info_cols Genetic_ID Date_mean -ytg 28.1 --save_csv --full_output`.
 Due to the size of the VCFs, this step is quite computationally expensive - we recommend running this in parallel on a cluster (using the -nc flag) and splitting the runs by selection mode.
 The scripts `SLURM_example.py` and `combine_split_runs.py` provide a template for submitting scripts that are parallelized and split by selection mode to a cluster and combining the results into a single file afterwards, respectively.
 Step 4 assumes that you have 22 files in `EM` that are named `GB_v54.1_capture_only_c{chr}_EM.pkl` for chr = (1,2,...,22).
 5. Set the following parameters at the beginning of the script `aggregate_data.py` and run it using `python aggregate_data.py`:
 ```
 data_dir = "data"